US-China tariffs: What's behind them, who stands to be hurt?

 Foreign business groups argue that "Made in China 2025" is unfairly forcing them to the sidelines in those industries.
 The Office of the U.S. Trade Representative concluded after an investigation that China's tactics range from requiring U.S. and other foreign companies to hand over technology in return for access to the vast Chinese market to outright cyber-theft.
 The U.S. also asserts that Beijing uses state money to buy American technology at prices unaffordable for private companies.

 In May, the White House had said it would announce curbs on Chinese investment in U.S. technology by June 30 and impose those restrictions shortly thereafter.
-But last week, it dropped that plan.
+But it has dropped that plan.

 The House has approved a bill to strengthen the CFIUS law, and the bill will likely be considered by a House-Senate conference committee for a Senate-approved defense measure.